JoshuaTensuan/papcs-projects/graph_analysis_project/README.md

 ## Prerequisites

-In order to run the Markov Clustering algorithm the Eigen 3 Library, in which version 3.3.7 is the latest stable version.
+In order to run the Markov Clustering algorithm, the Eigen 3 Library, in which version 3.3.7 is the latest stable version.
 This can be downloaded from [Eigen Main Page](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 This is the only necessary library that must be downloaded in order to run our code.

 ## Data